 Family AIDS Care and Education Services (FACES) works in concert with Kenya Ministry of Health (MOH) and global efforts to attain UNAIDS' 90-90-90 targets by 2020.
-FACES supports over 70 health facilities in Kisumu County, Kenya and works to increase HIV status knowledge; ensure people living with HIV are linked to care; prevent new infections; deliver and capacity build for sustainable high quality care and treatment; and achieve viral load suppression to improve health outcomes.
+FACES supports over 70 health facilities, including 61 HIV care and treatment sites, in Kisumu County, Kenya and works to increase HIV status knowledge; ensure people living with HIV are linked to care; prevent new infections; deliver and capacity build for sustainable high quality care and treatment; and achieve viral load suppression to improve health outcomes.